A version of this post was originally published on August 8, 2019.

 What’s missing, of course, is the actual narrator.
 Film doesn’t have a narrator (with the exception of the occasional voice-over narrator); it’s just a giant eye that sees whatever it’s pointed out.
 While there are deliberate artistic techniques for controlling what that eye transmits, it’s not the same as prose.

 I don’t have any great conclusion to this little essay.
 It’s just something I’ve noticed and want to keep thinking about.
 Aside from making sure every scene is firmly rooted in a solid POV, I don’t have any recommendations for beating this problem.
-What do you think this is, anyway….a writing school?
+Does anyone have suggestions?